Who can make an income protection claim?

 Terms and conditions

-There are some key terms and conditions that will affect your payout, including:
+There are some key terms and conditions that will affect your income protection payout, including:

 - Whether you've returned to work on a limited basis with reduced earnings, in which case you may be entitled to a partial benefit or ‘top up’